A bleak, experiential futures installation exploring how the future of vibrant communities look like.

 NSR, our client, was most interested in the scenarios that involved the centralisation of resources, where physical spaces become collaborative, dedicated areas for groups to tackle wicked problems.
 They were also interested in scenarios of nonprofit marginalisation by institutions, and losing their working privileges in pursuit of larger impact.

-Scenario building - Futures Wheel
+Evaluating impact of futures - Futures Wheel

-Several artefacts were created to support the narrative of a speakeasy based in the future called People’s Vertex, where Nonprofits and other grassroots organizations face heavy resistance from the system,to the point where their work can be described as back alley and stigmatized.
+Several artefacts were created to support the narrative of a speakeasy based in the future called People’s Vertex, where Nonprofits and other grassroots organizations face heavy resistance from the system, to the point where their work can be described as back alley and stigmatized.

 Final Takeaways